 If all of the dice rolled fail to achieve a success the unit must take an immediate morale test.
 This cannot be avoided by a commander using Initiative Points and a commander cannot remove DPs from a unit prior to testing.

-A unit may only be activated by one commander in each game turn, however any number of friendly commanders may removed disorder from a unit during the turn by expending initiative points.
+A unit may only attempt to be activated by one commander in each game turn.

-NOTE: Units who are routing do not roll to activate but take a morale check instead.
+NOTE: Units who are routing do not roll to activate but take a morale test (see below) instead.
 If they rout off the table then they are lost.

 Action tariff: